 This week is all about Basic Training.
 I’m sharing ten tips for Basic Training.
 These are things I wish I would have known before heading off to my Basic Training (called Field Training) along with how some things have changed in the past few years.
 Basic Training is meant to be tough.
 The military is working to break you back down and then build you back up into an Airman, Soldier, Marine, Sailor, Guardian, or Coast Guardsman.
 So let’s dive in and don’t forget to check out the full episode of the Women of the Military podcast, along with the advice shared in this post I also include an interview with Alison who had just finished Basic Training when the interview was recorded.

 Week 5: Becoming an Officer in the U.S. Military (coming August 9th)

 How do you become an officer in the military?
 This week I’m diving into the typical ways people become officers.
 That being said there are a lot of specialized programs.
 Make sure to talk to a recruiter to find the best option for you.
 I also included an interview with a cadet going through ROTC and a new 2d Lt who completed Army Officer training.
 You can also check out episode 151 with two cadets at West Point sharing their experiences.

 Week 7: Fitness and Health (Coming August 23rd)

 Week 8: Finances (Coming August 30th)

-Week 9: Fitness and Health (Coming September 6th)
+Week 9: Being a Woman in the Military (Coming September 6th)

 Week 10: Wrap up…more questions answered and resources for you (Coming September 13th)